microsoft/PartnerResources/_docs/Skilling/D365 Academy/Business Central Academy/copilot.md

 **Connect Dynamics 365 Sales** in your Business Central demo environment to highlight demos such as Lead-to-Cash.

-These two videos provide presales engineers guidance on how to **demonstrate** and **configure** the integrated experience between Dynamics 365 Sales and Business Central to connect and synchronize the data between apps.
+These videos provide presales engineers guidance on how to **demonstrate** and **configure** the Copilot experiences in Business Central.

 {% include series.md
     includetags="business central academy|copilot" includemethod="all"